-If you would like to speak with current students in the Health Promotion and Behavior Program please email the request to email@example.com, and Allison Mixon will connect you with some of our current students.
+If you would like to speak with current students in the Health Promotion and Behavior Program please email the request to firstname.lastname@example.org and we can connect you with some of our current students.

 Is an MPH required for admission to the Ph.D. program?

 An MPH is not required.
 However, if you are accepted and you do not have an MPH degree, some master’s level courses may be required before beginning your doctoral classes.

 What official transcripts do I need to send?